YesSequitur/markdown-test/README.md

 ![](6.png)

-With our desired state now present on the network, let&#39;s immediate use pyATS to build a detailed profile of that configuration and grab our &quot;golden&quot; snapshot.
+With our desired state now present on the network, let&#39;s immediately use pyATS to build a detailed profile of that configuration and grab our &quot;golden&quot; snapshot.
 Let&#39;s execute the _capture-golden_ script:

 ![](7.png)